 For training opportunities, please visit our Learning Online webpage.

-It’s important that you and your staff remind Medicaid members to recertify with their local Department of Social Services or the health exchange about two months prior to their Eligibility End Date.
+It’s important that you and your staff remind Medicaid members to recertify with their Local Department of Social Services or the health exchange two months prior to their Eligibility End Date.
 If members do not recertify by the Eligibility End Date, they will lose eligibility for Medicaid, lose their health insurance coverage, and will have to reapply for Medicaid.

 Members requiring assistance with recertification should contact our Marketplace Facilitated Enrollers at 888-432-8026.